-Getting your home designed by a professional is something we’re all considering because it’s in vogue and seems like the smart thing to do.
+Getting your home designed by a professional interior designer is something we’re all considering because it’s in vogue and seems like the smart thing to do.
 However, we’re also plagued with scepticism about one thing — how much does an interior designer charge?
-After all, it affects the interior design price to a great extent.
+After all, it affects the interior design cost to a great extent.

-We did the homework for you to get you to alleviate any doubts you may have about interior design price.
+With DIY tutorials and 5-minute crafts in every nook and corner of the internet, most of you might think that the interior design cost is simple to calculate.
+So, we did the homework for you to get you to alleviate any doubts you may have about interior design price.
 Also, it helps you prepare your bargains with the designers.
-We’ve also covered what Livspace charges since we believe in transparency.

 Scope of Work

 While some interior designers take up only the designing, some help you pick the furniture and decor as well.
 If you want a hassle-free experience, then check for a designer who can supervise the entire work from procurement of furniture and decor, carpentry work for the kitchen and wardrobes along with installation.
 For any civil work required, check the entire scope.
 False ceiling, flooring and painting are also considered as separate services.
-How much does an interior designer charge varies based on all these tasks and services.
+The interior design price list varies based on all these tasks and services.

 How are Designer Charges Computed?

 If you think that designers usually take a lump sum amount for a design, that’s not always the case.
-There are different ways a designer can compute the cost.
+The interior design price list is computed in different ways.

 - Percentage of Overall Cost: The designer calculates the overall price of the project inclusive of products and services.
 Based on the total cost, they will charge around 6%-15% as a design fee.
 This can shoot upto 20% based on the level of design and expertise involved.

 - Markup on Products: In layman terms, this means the designer will charge a premium on every product you buy.
 Eg: If your sofa’s cost price is around ₹20,000, the designer may mark it as ₹22,000 while charging it to the project.
 The premium varies from project to project.